COSC-499-W2023/year-long-project-team-9/README.md

 ## SST

-- Read more about [SST](https://sst.dev) on their oficial website for more information about things like the Live Lambda environment.
+- Read more about [SST](https://sst.dev) on their official website for more information about things like the Live Lambda environment.

 ## Seed